adiq/docker-101/tutorial/src/index.md

 # run the application
 CMD ["python", "./app.py"]
 ```

+Please do not confuse `CMD` with `ENTRYPOINT` instruction.
+Both of those define what command gets executed when running a container.
+But there are few rules that describe their co-operation:

+- Dockerfile should specify at least one of CMD or ENTRYPOINT commands.
+- ENTRYPOINT should be defined when using the container as an executable.
+- CMD should be used as a way of defining default arguments for an ENTRYPOINT command or for executing an ad-hoc command in a container.
+- CMD will be overridden when running the container with alternative arguments.

 Now that we have our `Dockerfile`, we can build our image.
 The `docker build` command does the heavy-lifting of creating a Docker image from a `Dockerfile`.